Pectojin/duplicati-client/README.md

     daemon    run Duplicati Client as a service verbose   Toggle verbose mode
     params    import parameters from a yaml file

+Some of the commands are placeholders until I get them implemented.

 # Parameters file
 Using the command `params` you can specify a parameters file.
 With this file you can provide most of the optional CLI arguments without having to specify them inline when calling your commands.